kmschoep-usgs/aqcu-gateway/README.md

 This service sits between the outside world and the back end services of AQCU.
 It is build upon the Spring Cloud/Netflix platform.

-It is built as a war to be deployed into a Tomcat container.
+It is built as a Docker Container

 Configured functionality includes: